marcelotduarte/cx_Freeze/doc/src/distutils.rst

      - add the target directory to the PATH environment variable; the default value is True if there are any console based executables and False otherwise
+   * - all_users
+     - perform installation for all users; the default value is False and results in an installation for just the installing user
    * - data
      - dictionary of arbitrary MSI data indexed by table name
    * - directories